pro-boost/wireframing/README.md

 - Often interactive and used for user testing.
 - *Use case*: Later stages of design to gather feedback before development.

-### 📝 What Type of Wireframe is This?

-> (Here, you can insert a screenshot or Figma link and describe it)
-> _Example: "This is a low-fidelity wireframe created using Figma to quickly visualize the layout of an e-commerce homepage."_

----

 ## 🛠️ Wireframing Tools